abougouffa/one-tab-per-project/README.md

 are defined in the project's root (the `dir-locals-file` is located in the project's root).

-Set to a function that takes `(DIR PROJECT-ROOT DIR-LOCALS-ROOT)' as argument, see `otpp-project-name`.
+Set to a function that takes `(DIR PROJECT-ROOT DIR-LOCALS-ROOT)' as argument, see the function `otpp-project-name`.
 The function should return non-nil to take the local variables into account.

 This can be useful when the project include sub-projects (a Git repository with sub-modules, a Git repository with other Git repos